 Privacy and Confidentiality of your written files at Harmonia

 The professional staff at Harmonia: Madison Center for Psychotherapy holds information we may be aware of about you in the utmost of confidence.
 Professional ethics and Wisconsin law require that we do so.
 With the advent of electronic billing of insurance companies, the federal government has passed an additional law that pertains to the privacy of health information.
-This law is known as HIPPA.
+This law is known as HIPAA.
 Harmonia: Madison Center of Psychotherapy is not required to bill electronically.
 When we do, those forms are submitted through secure networks.
 We continue to submit paper claims to insurance companies in many cases.
 We are required to inform you of the current privacy laws.
 Please talk with your therapist if you have any questions about this.

 Notice of Privacy Practices